 A common question for beginner hikers is: Should I choose a low-cut shoe or mid-height boot?
-A pair of hiking boots often weighs several ounces to a pound more than shoes, but weight is one of several considerations.
+A pair of hiking boots often weigh several ounces to a pound more than shoes, but the weight is one of several considerations.
 The conditions, distances to cover, and personal ankle and foot strength are all important factors.
 Boots provide more protection from mud, snow, and water, and they are a necessity for rough terrain with heavy loads.
-Hiking boots are also warmer than a low-cut shoe.

 Best Uses for Hiking Shoes

 "Hiking" covers a whole range of fun-on-your-feet adventures, including day hikes requiring minimum essentials.
 These could be strolls on maintained trails or many miles covered at speed in rough terrain and everything in between.
 Hiking also encompasses short backpacking trips with light or medium loads or long fastpacking trips where paring down the weight becomes a priority.